adimitrova/Epubify/epubify/sample_configs/README.md

 ## General notes for all systems

 __MANDATORY KEYS__: every dot means one level deeper

+- `from`.`system` - always required in order for Epubify to process the data
 - `to`.`mode` - this is a mandatory key in order for the application to decide how to do the processing of the book.
 This is also because if you have dropbox synced locally on your computer, you may still say local and have the application saved to a path that leads to your local dropbox synced folder where your eBook reader is syncing from.
 For example I have the following path: `/home/{user_id}/dropbox/apps/Dropbox PocketBook/articles/` location.
-In this case, my mode will be equal to "local" and system will be completely skipped from the config.
+In this case, my mode will be set to "local" and `to`.`system` will be completely skipped from the config.
 See `pocket_to_local.json` config.
-- `from`.`system` - always required in order for Epubify to process the data

 __OPTIONAL KEYS__: every dot means one level deeper
 - `to`.`filePath` can be added if you wish to save the epub files to a location,